aws/aws-rfdk/CONTRIBUTING.md

 ## Prerequisites

-The AWS RFDK is written in Typescript and converted, using [jsii](https://github.com/aws/jsii), into Python.
+The RFDK is written in Typescript and converted, using [jsii](https://github.com/aws/jsii), into Python.
 Thus, the minimal development environment must include:

 - Node.js >= 10.21.0